-We look at the referral schemes out there right now and how you can cash in with a little help from your friends and family.
+Nationwide has extended its 'refer a friend' £100 offer.
+We look at this and other referral schemes to see how you can cash in with a little help from your friends and family.

 Referral schemes are all the rage and you could be quids in, simply by recommending products and providers to people you know.

 Here are some of the latest offers you might be able to take advantage of.

-If that person switches their main account to Nationwide using the Current Account Switch Service, both sides receive £50.
+If that person switches their main account to Nationwide using the Current Account Switch Service, both sides receive £100 tax-free.

 A number of credit card providers also offer rewards for referrals.

-There’s also a referral bonus scheme on most American Express credit and charge cards.
-For example Platinum Cashback Credit Card customers can get £25 cashback for themselves and for the person they introduce providing their application is approved.
+There’s a referral bonus scheme on most American Express credit and charge cards.
+For example Platinum Cashback Credit Card customers can get £25 cashback for themselves and for the person they introduce once the cardholder has spent at least £1.

 Savings and investments

-Mutual Scottish Friendly is offering £25 MyRewards card or top-up to their customers and anyone they recommend that takes out a plan or policy.
+Mutual Scottish Friendly is offering two £25 MyRewards card to their customers – that's one for the customer and one for the person they recommend.

 Some mortgage providers also have schemes in place to encourage existing customers to recommend them to people they know.